D4ttatraya/d4ttatraya.github.io/_posts/2017-8-17-Dirty-Code.md

 If we ourselves in future or anyone else is going to work on this code later will debug and understand what `int d` and what `int rdsTrail()` stands for.

 ## De-coupling of Modules
 This is another most discussed topic under some techniques when writing bigger projects which contains many modules interacting with each other.
 This is also brought on when writing interfaces for modules.
 I don't understand what makes them think to hide implementations behind these interfaces?
-They call it some kind of <u>abstraction</u>.
+They call it some kind of abstraction.
 No one is going to disturb that implementation.
 Here we are already tired implementing new features and fixing bugs; and why should we go and change others' implementations.
 And why should we keep fine separation between modules if they are interacting with each other so intensely and so frequently?
 We have written modules for our project and our project is useless if we remove any of the modules.
 Then why think as if we are going to use each module separately and independently.